 Here are roadwork projects in the state that could affect travel during the Memorial Day weekend, according to the state Transportation Department and the Oklahoma Turnpike Authority.

-2. Interstate 40 is narrowed to one lane in each direction just east of State Highway 2 in Muskogee County for a bridge rehabilitation project.
+2. I-40 is narrowed to one lane in each direction just east of SH 2 in Muskogee County for a bridge rehabilitation project.

 3. U.S. 77 is closed five miles south of Tonkawa in Kay County at Bird’s Nest Creek for a bridge rehabilitation project.
-Drivers will detour west on U.S. 60, south on I-35 and east on State Highway 15 to U.S. 77.
+Drivers will detour west on U.S. 60, south on I-35 and east on SH 15 to U.S. 77.

-4. Interstate 44 is narrowed to one lane in each direction between State Highway 36 and U.S. 70 south of Randlett in Cotton County for a highway rehabilitation project.
+4. Interstate 44 is narrowed to one lane in each direction between SH 36 and U.S. 70 south of Randlett in Cotton County for a highway rehabilitation project.

 5. I-44 is narrowed to one lane in each direction between Gore Boulevard and Rogers Lane in Lawton.
 The eastbound I-44 exit to Cache Road also is closed.